 The graduate will understand the management of general medical and surgical conditions.
-They will be able to design, and implement comprehensive treatment plans that include pharmacologic and other treatment modalities.
+They will be able to design and implement comprehensive treatment plans that include pharmacologic and other treatment modalities.
 They will have knowledge of pharmacology principles and pharmacotherapeutics to allow them to provide patient education about the indications, contraindications and potential side effects of pharmacologic agents prescribed in patient care.
+Graduates will have the ability to select appropriate pharmacologic therapy and dosing.
+They will have the ability to detect and treat substance abuse and to appropriately prescribe controlled substances.